Policies for rockandwater.net mailing lists

 EDITING: Edit heavily when following up.
 That means deleting everything except the specific text that you're responding to.
 Be sure to correctly attribute remarks to their author and not to someone else.

-DISCUSSIONS: But if the message you're sending is part of an ongoing discussion, and you want everyone participating to your response, be sure that it goes to the address of the mailing list (so that everyone will see it).
+REPLYING/DISCUSSIONS: Consider responding only to the author instead of the entire mailing list.
+Consider strongly if your response is a "me too" or "sign me up" or a "thank-you".
+But if the message you're sending is part of an ongoing discussion, and you want everyone participating to your response, be sure that it goes to the address of the mailing list (so that everyone will see it).

 FLAMES: Consider responding only to the author if you're going to flame their socks off.